 Popular Skills for Expeditor

-Survey results suggest that Expeditors put a wide range of professional skills to use.
-Most notably, skills in Microsoft Office, Data Entry, Microsoft Excel, and Scheduling are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-Skills that seem to negatively impact pay include Organizing and Customer Service.
-Those educated in Customer Service tend to be well versed in Microsoft Office.
+Survey results imply that Expeditors put a diverse skill set to use.
+Most notably, skills in Microsoft Office, Data Entry, Microsoft Excel, and Scheduling are correlated to pay that is above average, with boosts between 9 percent and 13 percent.
+Skills that seem to negatively impact pay include Organizing.
+It is often found that people who know Customer Service are also skilled in Microsoft Office.

 Pay by Experience Level for Expeditor